fblettner/liberty-airflow/README.md

 ```
 This will:
 - Stop the Airflow Scheduler
+- Stop the Airflow API Server
-- Stop the Airflow Webserver
+- Stop the Airflow Dag Processor

 ---